uccross/ssdbm2019/index.md

 The Seymour Marine Discovery Center is open to the public.
 Visitors may learn about marine life in Monterey Bay and the Pacific through aquaria and other exhibits, including the skeleton of an 87-foot blue whale.
 Tours offer glimpses of research projects involving bottle-nosed dolphins, California sea lions, sea otters, elephant seals, and harbor seals.
 For more information, call 831-459-3800 or visit the [Seymour Center web site](https://www2.ucsc.edu/seymourcenter).

 _The SSDBM Banquet will be held at the Seymour Marine Discovery Center on July 24th.
-At that time the Exhibit Hall will be open to SSDBM guests **only** from 5:30-6:30pm.
+At that time the Exhibit Hall will be open to SSDBM guests **exclusively** from 5:30-6:30pm.
 Docents will be available at the Seawater Table to talk about the marine life and the uniqueness of the Monterey Bay._

 ![Seymour Marine Discovery Center Exhibit](assets/images/SeymourMarineDiscoveryCenterExhibit.png)